Felting Your Knitting by Hand

 Add a few drops of soap which helps lubricate the fibers and open the scales.

-Wearing rubber gloves (if needed), agitate your knitting by rubbing it together vigorously with your hands and kneading it like a loaf of bread against the bottom of the sink, for about five minutes.
+If desired, wear rubber gloves and agitate your knitting by rubbing it together vigorously with your hands and kneading it like a loaf of bread against the bottom of the sink, for about five minutes.

 Dip into a bowl of ice water, lift it out and continue rubbing.

-Place knitting back into hot water (you may need to add more boiling water) and rub together some more.
+Place knitting back into hot water (add more boiling water) and rub together some more.

 Keep alternating between hot and cold, until pieces are felted and are the desired size.

-To stop the shrinking, dip in bowl of ice water.
+To stop the shrinking, rinse in cool water.

 Roll in a towel and squeeze out extra water.
 Do not wring the towel.
 You want to preserve the shape.